-ApsaraDB for POLARDB uses a storage and computing-separated architecture, in which all compute nodes share one copy of data.
+ApsaraDB for PolarDB uses a storage and computing-separated architecture, in which all compute nodes share one copy of data.
 It can achieve vertical scaling within minutes and crash recovery within seconds.
 It ensures global data consistency, and offers free services for data backup and disaster recovery.
-ApsaraDB for POLARDB integrates the benefits of commercial databases and open source cloud databases.
+ApsaraDB for PolarDB integrates the benefits of commercial databases and open source cloud databases.
 Commercial databases are stable, reliable, high-performance, and scalable while open source databases are easy to use and self-iterative.
-For example, the time a POLARDB for MySQL database takes to return results for a query reduces by five times than that a MySQL database takes.
-However, the cost of a POLARDB for MySQL database is only 10% that of a MySQL database.
+For example, the time a PolarDB MySQL database takes to return results for a query reduces by five times than that a MySQL database takes.
+However, the cost of a PolarDB MySQL database is only 10% that of a MySQL database.

-Read/write splitting: POLARDB for MySQL uses a built-in proxy to handle external requests.
+Read/write splitting: PolarDB MySQL uses a built-in proxy to handle external requests.
 When apps use a cluster address, the proxy handles all requests sent from the apps before forwarding the requests to nodes.
 You can use the proxy for authentication and protection and use it to achieve automatic read/write splitting.
 The proxy can parse SQL statements, send write requests (such as transactions, UPDATE, INSERT, DELETE, and DDL operations) to the primary node, and distribute read requests (such as SELECT operations) to multiple read-only nodes.
-With the proxy, apps can access POLARDB for MySQL as easily as they access a single-node MySQL database.
-The proxy only supports POLARDB for MySQL.
-We are working on support for POLARDB for PostgreSQL and POLARDB compatible with Oracle.
+With the proxy, apps can access PolarDB MySQL as easily as they access a single-node MySQL database.
+The proxy only supports PolarDB MySQL.
+We are working on support for PolarDB PostgreSQL and PolarDB compatible with Oracle.